cgerard321/STQA-pet-clinic-F2020/README.md

 git rebase --continue
 ```

-- This command is telling git ok I've fixed this conflict now move on to the next commit
+- This command is telling git "ok I've fixed this conflict now move on to the next commit"

-- If you have more conflicts just repeat the last couple of steps, until the rebase is complete
+- If you have more conflicts, repeat the last couple of steps, until the rebase is complete

-- Generally you can tell the rebase is complete when you look at the branch name in your terminal and it is the correct branch name i.e. without any extra text or random symbols
+- Generally, you can tell the rebase is complete when you look at the branch name in your terminal, and it is the correct branch name i.e. without any extra text or random symbols

-- After that the rebase has made a new local commit with all your changes, only one step left which is to force push
+- After that, the rebase has made a new local commit with all your changes, only one step left which is to force push:

 ```
 git push -f
 ```

-- This is just short hand for `git push --force`
+- This is just shorthand for `git push --force`

-- If you don't force push you'll get a bunch of red and yellow text, which looks like you messed up but it's fine.
+- If you don't force push you'll get a bunch of red and yellow text, which looks like you messed up, but it's fine.
 It didn't actually do anything just redo the command but with the `-f`

-- Should be all done if you go back to your pull request the branch should be able to automatically merge
+- At this point, if you go back to your pull request, you should be able to automatically merge the branch.

 ## Useful Git Commands